linuxserver/fanart-nginx/README.md

 * `-e TZ` - timezone ie. `America/New_York`
 * `-e VALIDATOR` - determines whether the server should run letsencrypt
 * `-e VALIDATORIP` - mandatory for slave servers
-* `-e SLAVEIPS` - IPs for cert distribution, comma separated, no spaces. mandatory for the validator server
+* `-e SLAVEIPS` - IPs for cert distribution, comma separated, no spaces.
+Required for cert distribution to slaves.
+Leave out in a single server scenario.

 _Optional settings:_
 * `-e EMAIL` - your e-mail address for cert registration and notifications